nittin-cz/xperience-by-kentico-aira-unified/README.md

 To see the guidelines for Contributing to Kentico open source software, please see [Kentico's `CONTRIBUTING.md`](https://github.com/Kentico/.github/blob/main/CONTRIBUTING.md) for more information and follow the [Kentico's `CODE_OF_CONDUCT`](https://github.com/Kentico/.github/blob/main/CODE_OF_CONDUCT.md).

-Instructions and technical details for contributing to **this** project can be found in [Contributing Setup](./docs/Contributing-Setup.md).
+Find project-specific contribution details in [Contributing Setup](./docs/Contributing-Setup.md).

 ## License